Foynes and the Flying Boat Museum

 Maureen O Hara

-The Foynes Flying Boat Museum is home to a large display of Maureen o Hara memorabilia, including some of her personal belongings.
+The Foynes Flying Boat Museum is home to a large display of Maureen O Hara memorabilia, including some of her personal belongings.
 The famous Hollywood star Maureen O Hara married Pilot Brigadier General Charles Blair in 1968.
 Mr Blair flew some flying boats into Foyne’s between the years 1942 to 1945.
-Mr Blair flew the last seaplane of Foynes in 1945.
+Mr Blair flew the last seaplane to Foynes in 1945.

 Maureen O Hara officially opened the Foynes Flying Boat Museum in July 1989.
 Maureen O Hara was a regular visitor to Foynes and was a patron of the museum before she passed away in 2015.